Social Work Counselling / Therapy

 As an individual and family counsellor/therapist, I work alongside youth and adult clients to explore mental health challenges, life transitions, neurodivergence, couple and family relationships, and alleviating the impact of oppressive social structures on mental wellbeing.

 In sessions with me, we will get curious about your values, beliefs and unique human experience.
 I will support you in identifying your strengths, fostering self-acceptance and self-compassion as you navigate life’s transitions and challenges.
-Together, we will explore the underlying emotions and/or unmet needs of your behaviours, thoughts and anxieties that may no longer be conducive to your growth.
+Together, we will explore the underlying emotions and/or unmet needs that impact your wellbeing, and collaborate to challenge the beliefs and behaviours that may no longer be conducive to your growth.
 We will collaboratively identify more helpful strategies that meet your needs and honour your present self.

 Many of the clients who work with me are racialized adults, formally diagnosed or self-identified neurodivergent women; and family members, caregivers, and/or loved ones of neurodivergent individuals.